aflaxman/gbd/docs/dismod_data_server.rst

 Loading data has decent test coverage, although the informative error messaging is not covered very well.
 There is a failing test for a covariate to remind me where this funcion is missing.

+Viewing and running have pretty good test coverage.

+Prior setting has basic test coverage, but does not test how errors in form submission are handled.